KQM-git/TCL/docs/evidence/characters/pyro/klee.md

 If too many mines hit the mage in too short a span you waste the mines' ICDs.
 Also I could not observe a larger hit to the abyss mage's shield than 2U in one frame.

 **Significance:**
-Only a maximum of 2U worth of shield dmg possible in one frame? \(inconclusive\)
+Only a maximum of 2U worth of shield DMG possible in one frame? \(inconclusive\)

 Klee can break Hydro abyss shields faster by abusing the fact that her mines are on separate ICD's so long as you have a way to gather them.
-However Anemo MC's Burst is not the best way for this because the bombs detonate on the mage at the same time, wasting U's. \(you waste 3 to 4 mines worth of dmg\).
+However Anemo MC's Burst is not the best way for this because the bombs detonate on the mage at the same time, wasting U's. \(you waste 3 to 4 mines worth of DMG\).
 You are better off holding E as steph suggests.
 Same with Jean don't tap E, hold E so that the mines gather onto the mage \(also credit Steph\).

 ### Klee Mines ICD Update